utkarsh-singh89/handsfree-bookkeeping/README.md

-# 📚 ShriLekhan:My Personal Bill Book App
+# 📚 ShriLekhan:Personal Bill Booking App

 An offline-first Android bookkeeping app designed for small shopkeepers in India with low literacy.
 Features an on-device AI assistant that understands natural language (Hinglish) to record and query